-We were greet by Stephen from the brand who was extremely welcoming with champagne ready and waiting for us on the table.
+We were greeted by Stephen from the brand who was extremely welcoming with champagne ready and waiting for us at the table.
 It didn’t take long for the pair of us to be surrounded by some of the most incredible watches I’ve ever seen in person, let alone got my hands on.
-We were lucky enough to try on models such as the Logical One which uses some mind blowing technology which even now, I don’t think I still have my head around it all.
+We were lucky enough to try on models such as the Logical One which uses some mind-blowing technology which even now, I don’t think I still have my head around it all.

 The most stand out model to me was the Insight Micro Rotor.
 This 39mm case timepiece uses a thick micro rotor which is visible through the face of the watch and is available in either Natural Titanium with a blue enamel dial (from a distance you would be forgiven for thinking its stainless steel) Black Titanium with a dark grey dial giving the watch a somewhat sporty look and finally the Red Gold version which a white enamel dial.
 These watches were incredible thin when you consider the technology, watch making, finishing and the sheer amount of components powering these special watches.

 The Black Titanium version of this watch was such a cool looking piece, it would make for a fantastic, almost understated everyday watch.
 However, I was and still am, obsessed with the Red Gold version I tried on.
 For such a complex look timepiece it some how is so traditional, classic, timeless and just purely stunning.